 - Ten Tips for Communicating with an Alzheimer’s Disease Patients

 Bob DeMarco is the Founder of the Alzheimer's Reading Room and an X Wall Street executive turned full time Alzheimer's caregiver.
-The blog contains more than 2,310 articles with more than 285,100 links on the Internet.
+The blog contains more than 5,100 articles.
 Bob resides in Delray Beach, FL.

 The Alzheimer's Action Plan